I'm a librarian, author, editor, web

 east

-been a librarian for twelve years; I hold an M.I.L.S. (master of
+been a librarian for 17 years; I hold an M.I.L.S. (master of

 information and library studies) from the University of Michigan, an